crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 ```
 //+immutable
 ```

+Note that there are many fields that are immutable and can be populated by a reference, which could be resolved via its label selector.
+In such cases, the raw config value, and the reference to the resource that the value will be fetched from are immutable.
+But since the selector is only a set of instructions to find a reference, it should not be marked as immutable.

 There are some solutions like admission webhooks to enforce immutability of some of the fields, however, current behavior is that Crossplane shows the user what